 Staffing Requirements for Full Participation

-Fully participating schools provide an online course instructor and a school site coordinator and pay an annual membership fee to enroll students in The Virtual High School.
+Fully participating schools provide an online course instructor and a school site coordinator and pay an annual membership fee to enroll students in VHS Learning.
 Online course instructors should be free for the equivalent of 20% of their full time work week (.2 FTE) to teach their course.
 We strongly recommend that the school free a regular full-time teacher from one period of teaching duties to meet this requirement.
 If a teacher cannot be freed from one period of teaching duties, a stipend may be offered to the teacher as an alternative.
-Schools may use their VHS seats in any VHS course, assuming the course has openings and the student meets the course prerequisites.
+Schools may use their seats in any VHS Learning course, assuming the course has openings and the student meets the course prerequisites.
 Schools may distribute these seats as they see fit.
-For example, the same student taking two different courses in one semester uses two VHS seats.
+For example, the same student taking two different courses in one semester uses two seats.

 Staffing Requirements for Student-Only Participation

-Schools may elect to enroll students in The Virtual High School without sponsoring a VHS course.
-In addition to paying the membership fee, student-only schools provide a VHS site coordinator.
-The site coordinator is responsible for coordinating VHS efforts within the school and is the primary contact with VHS Administration.
+Schools may elect to enroll students in VHS Learning without sponsoring a course.
+In addition to paying the membership fee, student-only schools provide a site coordinator.
+The site coordinator is responsible for coordinating VHS Learning efforts within the school and is the primary contact with administration.